Rajchandra Das: Contributions

 Rajchandra's fame gradually spread everywhere through all these public welfare works.
 By involving himself in welfare works for the common people, against luxury and debauchery, Rajchandra established his clean and distinct image from the then company-minded businessmen and landlords.
 This strengthened Rajchandra's position among the so-called upper caste Hindu elite.
 He became one of the foremost members of the Bhadralok samaj of the Bengal Presidency.
 Raja Rammohan Roy, Prince Dwarkanath Tagore, Raja Kalikrishna Tagore, Raja Radhakanta Deb, Dewan Gangagobindo Singha, Prasanna Kumar Tagore.
-Along with gaining the same status as Kaliprasanna Singha, Akrur Dutta and others, Rajchandra's name was placed in their ranks.
+Along with gaining the same status as Kaliprasanna Singha, Ramdulal Sarkar and others, Rajchandra's name was placed in or even above their ranks.
 Rajchandra, who was of Mahishya descent, was recognized along with the other high caste kings, maharajas, and zamindars of the 19th century.
 He also received official recognition.
-The British East India Company bestowed upon him the title of 'Raja'.
+He was awarded the prestigious title of Roy Bahadur by the Lord Amherst, the Governor-General of India himself.
+The British East India Company officially recognised the title of 'Raja' as he was already popularly called by the people.
 The company also appointed him as an honorary magistrate.
 Rajchandra also joined in preventing the practice of sati by Rammohan Roy.
-In 1829, the first bank was established in Calcutta.
+In 1829, the first bank was established in Calcutta, called the Bank of Calcutta.
 Rajchandra became the director of that bank and in the same year, he was among the handful of Indians elected to be the members of The Asiatic Society.
 The greats of Bengal, such as Ishwar Chandra Vidyasagar regularly visited Rajchandra's house.